-Judy Feder, an Urban Institute Fellow, is a professor of public policy and, from 1999 to 2008, served as dean of the Georgetown Public Policy Institute.
+Judy Feder, an Urban Institute Fellow, is a professor of public policy and, from 1999 to 2008, served as dean of what is now the McCourt School of Public Policy at Georgetown University.
 A nationally-recognized leader in health policy, Judy has made her mark on the nation’s health insurance system, through both scholarship and public service.
 A widely published scholar, Judy’s health policy research began at the Brookings Institution, continued at the Urban Institute, and, since 1984, flourished at Georgetown University.
 In the late 1980s, Judy moved from policy research to policy leadership, actively promoting effective health reform as staff director of the congressional Pepper Commission (chaired by Sen. John D. Rockefeller IV) in 1989-90; principal deputy assistant secretary for planning and evaluation at the Department of Health and Human Services in former President Bill Clinton’s first term; a senior fellow at the Center for American Progress (2008-2011) and, today, as an Institute Fellow at the Urban Institute.

 Publications by Judy Feder